LeoRuslan/my_mlbookcamp/homework_7/README.md

 Only such companies remained -- [`lenovo`, `dell`, `hp`, `asus`, `aser`, `msi`, `toshiba`, `apple`, `samsung`, `mediacom`] .

-I also deleted the lines where `price_euros` is greater than 95 quintiles.
+I also deleted the rows where `price_euros` is greater than 95 quintiles(this means that laptops more expensive than ~2,500 € will not be in the training dataset).

 There are the tuning and evaluation accuracy  2 models: `RandomForestRegressor` and `XGBRegressor`.